MicrosoftDocs/azure-stack-docs.hu-HU/azure-stack/user/azure-stack-quick-create-vm-linux-powershell.md

 $nsg = New-AzureRmNetworkSecurityGroup -ResourceGroupName $ResourceGroupName -Location $location ` -Name $nsgName -SecurityRules $nsgRuleSSH,$nsgRuleWeb

-### Create a network card for the virtual machine
+### Create a network card for the VM

-# The network card connects the virtual machine to a subnet, network security group, and public IP address.
+# The network card connects the VM to a subnet, network security group, and public IP address.

 # Create a virtual network card and associate it with public IP address and NSG
 $nic = New-AzureRmNetworkInterface `